pharo-ide/Calypso/README.md

 ClyCriticEnvironmentPlugin disable.
 ClyNavigationEnvironment reset.
 ```
-And please report this problem on issue tracker or with direct mail to me or Pharo mailing list.
+And please report this problem on issue tracker or with direct mail or Pharo mailing list.
-## FAQ

-### What is a "Project" (as opposed to a "Package")?
-While project mode will become the default view in the future, for now it is more like a stub.
-Some of the current directions are integration with a new package management [Cargo](https://github.com/demarey/cargo) (Christophe is working on it) and a possible Metacello backend.